gabe00122/personal-site/src/posts/transformer_rl.md

 ## Approach

-The key idea is to treat **each trajectory** as the atomic unit of learning.
+A key idea is to train on entire trajectories in a single update step, so the update can stay on-policy without worrying about initial carry state.
 I treat each time step as one "token" in the transformer and I consider the last **last action** taken and **last reward** received to be part of the observation (shouldn't the agents always be able to remember what action they took?)

 A rollout is collected over multiple parallel agents, using a **KV cache** to speed up inference.